toddamoda/pyyxellsfgffg/docs/source/references/model_groups/charge_transfer_models.rst

 :guilabel:`Pixel` → :guilabel:`Pixel`

 The Electron Multiplying CCD (EMCCD) model for the :term:`CCD` detector includes a multiplication register.
-This register takes each pixel, and applies a Poisson distribtution, centered around the ``total_gain``.
+This register takes each pixel, and applies a Poisson distribution, centered around the ``total_gain``.
 Each pixel is inputted and iterated through the number of ``gain_elements`` with probability of multiplication :math:`P`:

 :math:`P = {G}^(\frac{1}{N_E}) - 1`.